-Based on the data indicated in the 2021 IRP, PSE's total cumulative ten-year electric conservation potential is 2,487,820 MWh (284 aMW) at the customer meter, which excludes line loss savings from the customer meter back to the power generator and intra-year ramping of annual savings (these were included in the IRP portfolio analysis).
-This potential also includes Distribution Efficiency's ten-year electric potential of 146,772 MWh.
-These totals exclude federal and state codes and standards that are scheduled to take effect during the planning period.
-Implemented codes and standards are quantified and modeled separately in the IRP.
+Based on the data indicated in the 2017 IRP, PSE's total cumulative ten-year conservation potential is 1,799,100 MWh (205.38 aMW) at the customer meter, which excludes line loss savings from the customer meter back to the power generator and intra-year ramping of annual savings (these were included in the IRP portfolio analysis).
+This potential also excludes federal and state codes and standards that are scheduled to take effect during the planning period.
+These codes and standards are quantified and modeled separately in the IRP.